 Section 2.
 Duties of Board

-The Board of Directors of the System shall have the authority to make such policy to carry out the spirit and intent of The Illinois Library System Act and shall have the powers conferred by the Act.
+The Board of Directors of the System shall have the authority to make such policy to carry out the spirit and intent of the Illinois Library System Act and shall have the powers conferred by the Act.
 The Board of Directors as a whole has the responsibility to review and approve the overall budget as submitted by the Executive Director.

 Section 3.